Guidelines for evaluators

 Are the data and/or analysis presented relevant to the arguments made?
 Are the tables, graphs, and diagrams easy to understand in the context of the narrative (e.g., no major errors in labeling)?

-Open, collaborative, replicable science
+Open, collaborative, replicable research

 Percentile ranking (0-100%)